logo

 I turned my eyes to Lara.

 “Yeah, I’m certain of that,” I mumbled thoughtfully, imagining my future without Lara.
-It would definitely be worth the inconvenience of sleeping on the streets and maybe even rummaging through dumpsters!
+Maybe it would be worth the inconvenience of sleeping on the streets and perhaps even rummaging through dumpsters.
 “Tell me something else, though!
 Where do you actually find money to get high?”

 The loon suddenly darted a suspicious look at me, swallowing dryly a few times.
 Every sign of craziness in his eyes disappeared instantly.